Li-Tian/neo/Documentation/articles/smart_contract.md

 ## ApplicationR

-The `ApplicationR` trigger indicates that the default function `received` of the contract is being invoked because it is specified as a target of an output of the transaction.
+The `ApplicationR` trigger indicates that the default function `received` of the contract is invoked because it is specified as a target of an output of the transaction.
 The `received` function accepts no parameter, changes the states of the blockchain, and returns any type of value.

 The entry point of the contract will be invoked if the contract is triggered by `ApplicationR`: